Re:Born (album): Summary

-The concept's "Requiem et Reminiscence II" story was first revealed through "Asakura Report" before the tour, and like the "Requiem et Reminiscence I" story, is set during the World War II in Third Reich.
+The concept's "Requiem et Reminiscence II" story synopsis was revealed through "Asakura Report" before the tour on Gackt's website, and like the "Requiem et Reminiscence I" story, is set during the World War II in Nazi Germany.
 It follows two soldiers Rei Hartmann and Ryuichi Asakura who were recruited in the SS German army.
 Asakura was studying in robotics engineering corporation's laboratory when the eventual friendship triangle between them and Maria was interrupted by Ryuchi's jealousy; the similarity of Rei with disappeared cyborg Proto was enough to unwillingly be transformed into a cyborg.
 Like Proto, Rei now known as Zero, became Humanoid Assault Weapon Type 2, "Zwei", and the commander of regrouped 4th Independent Tactical Guerrilla Force (part of the 2nd SS Panzer Division Das Reich), shortened name "Ghost".
 Seemingly with erased memories, Zero began to remember his most precious memories when was human, and when finally recalled and understood his existence, led other awakened cyborgs in a failed revolt against the engineering headquarters.
+The tragic story ends with Zero lying damaged on the ground, saying to the Nazi soldiers his more human than them, after which got destroyed by machine gun shots by the infuriated Nazi General.

 The theme of the concept, like his other "Moon", is about the existential questions of humanity.
 Questions who are humans and the existence of a God, and why at the same time destructive and loving, humanity decides to start wars.

+Composition

+According to Gackt, the keywords for describing the music is "decadent", "destructive", "aggressive" and "ephemeral".
+As was pursuing a band's sound so it became more straightforward and kept cutting out strings in comparison to previous albums.
+Considering sound production, were used all "super low" sounds that are often removed in Japanese productions, making more intense listening experience.